 The building of the Old-New Synagogue was completed in 1270 making this the oldest building in the Jewish Town and one of Europe’s oldest synagogues that still in use today.
 The Gothic structure is simple in design with two naves in the interior.
 Legend has it that the remains of the Golem are to be found in the attic of this synagogue, this area area is restricted to visitors.

-Maisel Synagogue is now a museum displaying artefacts, textiles, manuscripts and books from the Bohemia and Moravia Jews between 10th to the 18th centuries.
+Maisel Synagogue is now a museum displaying artifacts, textiles, manuscripts, and books from the Bohemia and Moravia Jews between the 10th to the 18th centuries.
 It is laid out in chronological order so if this is of interest, give yourself enough time to read how their plight unfolded.

-Dating from 1868, the Spanish Synagogue was the last house of prayer buit in the Jewish Quarter.
+Dating from 1868, the Spanish Synagogue was the last house of prayer built in the Jewish Quarter.
 It is described as the most beautiful synagogue in Europe and you will see why when you enter.
-The eye-catching gold and detailed Moorish design with glowing stained glass is inspired by the Alhambra in Granada.
+The eye-catching gold and detailed Moorish design with glowing stained glass are inspired by the Alhambra in Granada.
 Definitely worth a visit!

 Nest to the Spanish Synagogue, have a look at the surreal statue of Franz Kafka by Sculptor Jaroslav Róna.

 - Jewish Quarter is located in Praha 1